-- "Asia-Pacific emerging markets" include China, India and Southeast Asia emerging markets, which include Malaysia, Indonesia, Laos, Thailand, Brunei, Cambodia, Myanmar, Philippines and Vietnam; - "ADSs" refer to our American depositary shares, each of which represents two Class A ordinary shares; - "ByteDance" refers to Beijing ByteDance Internet Technology Co., Ltd. - "CAGR" refers to compound annual growth rate; - "capacity in service" refers to the total capacity available for utilization; this capacity does not include capacity from our retail data centers; - "capacity with indication of interest" refers to the capacity for which clients have indicated interest in and had substantial negotiation for binding service agreements with us; - "contractually committed capacity" refers to capacity for which clients are required to pay us colocation service or rental fees or reservation fees; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus only, Taiwan and the special administrative regions of Hong Kong and Macau; - "Chindata," "we," "us," "our company", and "our" refer to Chindata Group Holdings Limited (or BCPE Bridge Stack Limited, the name of our Company prior to April 23, 2020), a Cayman Islands company and its subsidiaries and, in the context of describing our operations and consolidated financial information, its consolidated variable interest entities, or VIEs; - "colocation" refers to services to store and support IT equipment at data centers facilities for clients; - "INR" refers to Indian Rupee, the legal currency of India; - "MW" refers to megawatts;

-- "MYR" refers to Malaysian Ringgit, the legal currency of Malaysia; - "ODM" refers to original design manufacturer or original design manufacturing; - "Class A ordinary shares" refer to our Class A ordinary shares, par value US\$0.00001 per share; - "Class B ordinary shares" refer to our Class B ordinary shares, par value US\$0.00001 per share; - "our VIEs" refer to our variable interest entities, including Sitan (Beijing) Data Science and Technology Co., Ltd. and Hebei Qinshu Information Science and Technology Co., Ltd.; - "our WFOEs" refer to our wholly foreign-owned enterprises, including Suzhou Stack Data Technology Co., Ltd. and Hebei Stack Data Technology Investment Co., Ltd.; - "PUE" refers to power usage effectiveness, a ratio of the total power usage of a data center to the power usage of the IT equipment inside such data center; - "RMB" or "Renminbi" refers to the legal currency of China; - "shares" or "ordinary shares" refer to our ordinary shares, par value US\$0.00001 per share, and upon and after the completion of this offering, are to our Class A and Class B ordinary shares, par value US0.00001 per share; - "sqm" refers to square meters; - "US\$," "U.S. dollars," "\$" and "dollars" refer to the legal currency of the United States; and - "VATS" refers to value-added telecommunications services.
+- "Asia-Pacific emerging markets" include China, India and Southeast Asia emerging markets, which include Malaysia, Indonesia, Laos, Thailand, Brunei, Cambodia, Myanmar, Philippines and Vietnam; - "ADSs" refer to our American depositary shares, each of which represents ordinary shares; - "CAGR" refers to compound annual growth rate; - "capacity in service" refers to the capacity available for utilization; this capacity does not include capacity from our retail data centers; - "contractually committed capacity" refers to capacity for which clients are required to pay us colocation service or rental fees or reservation fees; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this prospectus only, Taiwan and the special administrative regions of Hong Kong and Macau; - "Chindata," "we," "us," "our company", and "our" refer to BCPE Bridge Stack Limited, a Cayman Islands company and its subsidiaries and, in the context of describing our operations and consolidated financial information, its consolidated variable interest entities, or VIEs; - "colocation" refers to services to store and support IT equipment at data centers facilities for clients; - "INR" refers to Indian Rupee, the legal currency of India; - "MW" refers to megawatts; - "MYR" refers to Malaysian Ringgit, the legal currency of Malaysia; - "ODM" refers to original design manufacturer or original design manufacturing; - "ordinary shares" refer to our ordinary shares, par value US\$0.00001 per share; - "our VIEs" refer to our variable interest entities, including Sitan (Beijing) Data Science and Technology Co., Ltd. and Hebei Qinshu Information Science and Technology Co., Ltd.; - "our WFOEs" refer to our wholly foreign-owned enterprises, including Suzhou Stack Data Technology Co., Ltd. and Hebei Stack Data Technology Investment Co., Ltd.; - "PUE" refers to power usage effectiveness, a ratio of the total power usage of a data center to the power usage of the IT equipment inside such data center; - "RMB" or "Renminbi" refers to the legal currency of China; - "sqm" refers to square meters; - "US\$," "U.S. dollars," "\$" and "dollars" refer to the legal currency of the United States; and - "VATS" refers to value-added telecommunications services.